felixfontein/ansible-acme/README.md

 Requires the Python [cryptography](https://pypi.org/project/cryptography/) library installed on the controller, available to the Python version used to execute the playbook.
 If `cryptography` is not installed, a recent enough version of [PyOpenSSL](https://pypi.org/project/pyOpenSSL/) is currently supported as a fallback by the `community.crypto.openssl_privatekey` and `community.crypto.openssl_csr` modules.

 The `openssl` binary must also be available in the executable path on the controller.
-It is needed by the `acme_certificate` module in case `cryptography` is not installed, and it is used for certificate chain validation.
+It is needed by the `acme_certificate` module in case `cryptography` is not installed, and it is used for certificate chain validation by the `felixfontein.acme.acme_certificate` role.

 If DNS challenges are used, there can be other requirements depending on the DNS provider.
-For example, for Amazon's Route 53, the Ansible `route53` module requires the Python [`boto`](https://pypi.org/project/boto/) package.
-If Hosttech DNS challenges are used, the [`lxml`](https://pypi.org/project/lxml/) package needs to be installed.
+For example, for Amazon's Route 53, the Ansible `community.aws.route53` module requires the Python [`boto3`](https://pypi.org/project/boto3/) package.
 If DNS challenges with NS1 are used, the NS1 modules must be installed.
 See below for more information.

 ## Included content